azusaw/aws-utility/notification_to_teams/README.md

 #### 4. Setting SNS topic as the trigger

-Add create SNS topic as the trigger.
+Add created SNS topic as the trigger.